Forte Group: Forte Crest

 Hotels were more upmarket business hotels than Forte Posthouse.
 They were mostly located in cities and were mostly four-star.
-The naming convention was Forte Crest + the name of the city or locality, e.g. Forte Crest Sheffield or Forte Crest Gatwick Airport.
+The naming convention was Forte Crest and the name of the city or locality, e.g. Forte Crest Sheffield or Forte Crest Gatwick Airport.
 Perhaps the most high-profile hotel was the huge Forte Crest Heathrow, now a Holiday Inn.
-The signage and general get up colour of Crest hotels was light blue/aquamarine.

 Forte Grand

 Hotels were a collection of high-end international hotels including the Waldorf Hotel, Westbury Hotel and Hotel Russell in London, the Balmoral Hotel (formerly "The North British Hotel") in Edinburgh, the Bath Spa Hotel in Bath, Leeming House in Ullswater, the Randolph Hotel in Oxford, The Majestic Hotel in Harrogate, the Compleat Angler in Marlow, the Rusacks Hotel in St Andrews and the Imperial Hotel at Torquay.

 There were also a number of hotels which used Forte Grand as their sole name, for example the Forte Grand, Abu Dhabi hotel.
 Following the acquisition of Le Méridien, the Forte Grand brand was dramatically cut back, with the urban hotels being transferred to the Le Méridien brand, and all the regional UK Forte Grand hotels being demoted to the Forte Heritage brand.
 The Balmoral Hotel was the first hotel reacquired by Rocco Forte following the takeover and after an extensive refurbishment it forms part of The Rocco Forte Collection.
 Forte Grand hotels used bronze signage, with general branding in dark red/burgundy.